 Not only are there options to suit all tastes, but each one is also fully customizable.
 So, in the unlikely event you can’t find one you like, you can personalize it pretty much any which way to make it just as unique as your business – and match your restaurant’s branding.

-- The Restaurants Dashboard lets you set up your restaurant.
+The other major feature isWix Restaurants, a collection of add-ons with all the tools you need to manage your restaurant website.
+Wix Restaurants dashboard lets you set up your restaurant.
 Just enter your restaurant’s address and opening hours and start promoting it by offering discounts and coupons.
+There are also three Wix apps you can use to get the most out of your online restaurants:

-The two other Restaurants Apps are only available with a Wix premium plan.
+The other two apps are only available with a Wix premium plan.
 Upgrading gives you access to:

 The fact that Wix makes you pay for these useful tools is unfortunate – especially since some of the website builders on this list include them in their free plans.
 But, that being said, not all website builders offer the same amount of power and flexibility as Wix, so you may decide that upgrading to even one of the cheaper paid plans is worth it in the long run.